Health Care and Transportation Attorney at Erickson & Sederstrom, P.C.

 It wasn’t that many years ago that Adam Kuenning, JD’13, was a student at Creighton law school.
 A health care and transportation attorney at Erickson & Sederstrom, P.C., L.L.O., in Omaha, Kuenning is also an adjunct faculty member back at his alma mater, teaching Health Care Organization (LAW 376) and HIPAA Privacy and Security at the Ahmanson Law Center.
 He spoke to us about how he got into health law.

-Did you get a health law certificate with your JD while a student at Creighton law school?
+Did you do a health law concentration with your JD while a student at Creighton law school?

 I didn’t, as the program didn’t start until a couple years later.
 I also didn’t plan to be a health care attorney while in law school.
 As a student, I worked for the United States Air Force as a contract specialist.
 When I left the federal government, I practiced in Broken Bow, Nebraska, with my mother, who is also an attorney.
 I then returned to Omaha to practice with my current firm and wound up practicing health care law because the firm had a need for it, and because I already had experience with much of the vernacular from my days dispatching air medical transport aircraft.